rzmahmood/ethereum-pos-testnet/README.md

 > eth.blockNumber
 ```

-You can also interact a beacon node you spin up
+You can also interact with a beacon node you spin up
 ```bash
 curl localhost:4100/eth/v1/node/identity
 ```